kiegroup/mock-github/README.md

 #### Setting response and replying later

 You can set an array of responses but actually mock the api later on.
 Responses are sent in order of their position in the array.
-This is extremely useful when using moctokit with [Action Compiler](#action-compiler)

 ```typescript
 const moctokit = new Moctokit();